sciptHUB/bland_plotr/README.md

 # bland_plotr
-Draw Bland-Altman plot using ggplot2 in R
+Draw Bland-Altman plot and linear regression using ggplot2 in R